Meta xStock (METAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Meta xStock Historical Price

-According to the latest data gathered on Meta xStock live price page, the current price of Meta xStock is 705.46USD.
+According to the latest data gathered on Meta xStock live price page, the current price of Meta xStock is 675.99USD.
 The circulating supply of Meta xStock(METAX) is

 In the past 24 hours, Meta xStock has shown a price movement of